-The third measuring point corresponds to the maximum strength, defined by the highest stress that the tissue can bear without breaking during the stretch.
-The resilience and toughness, given by the area under the curve, corresponds to the energy absorbed by the tissue up to the yield point and failure point, respectively [1].
+The third measuring point corresponds to the maximum strength, defined by the highest stress that the tissue can bear without breaking during the stretch [1].
+The resilience and toughness, given by the area under the curve, corresponds to the energy absorbed by the tissue up to the yield point and failure point, respectively [2].

 LAB MEDIA: Figure 7B Video editor: Please highlight the maximum stress label in the graph

+LAB MEDIA: Figure 7B: resilience and toughness

 For each obtained curve, the slope of the linear part of the elastic region corresponds to Young’s modulus, also known as elastic modulus.
 It is a mechanical property that measures the stiffness of the tissue [1].